saintlammy/gads2020-clout-track-phase2-project/Labs to CLI/App Dev-Setting Up a Development Environment v1-1.md

 ## Lab 3 - App Dev: Setting Up a Development Environment v1.1

+Log in to your Google Cloud account and open Cloud Shell from Google Console.
+If prompted, click Continue to provision your terminal.

+Setup your project with the command below:

+`gcloud config set project [project-id]`

+Use a unique project id

 ### -- Create a Compute Engine Virtual Machine Instance
 View a list of public images available on Compute Engine